GastroPlus Orchestrator Overview

 Locate and start the GastroPlus 10.2 – Web application icon on your desktop or start menu.

-the icon of Gastroplus 10.2-Web
+The icon of Gastroplus 10.2-Web

 A command window will open showing the service startup process.